Enozertinib Is a Selective, Brain-Penetrant EGFR Inhibitor for Treating Non–Small Cell Lung Cancers with EGFR Exon 20 and Atypical Mutations

 出处

-Abstract EGFR mutations are common oncogenic drivers in non-small cell lung cancer (NSCLC), and around one-third of patients develop brain metastases over the course of their disease.
-Patients with non-classical EGFR mutations, such as insertions in exon 20, are a high unmet need with a worse prognosis compared to patients with classical EGFR mutations.
+Abstract EGFR mutations are common oncogenic drivers in non–small cell lung cancer (NSCLC), and approximately half of patients develop brain metastases over the course of their disease.
+Patients with nonclassic EGFR mutations, such as insertions in exon 20, are a high unmet need with a worse prognosis compared with patients with classic EGFR mutations.
 Here, we describe the discovery and development of enozertinib (formerly ORIC-114), a highly brain-penetrant, orally bioavailable, irreversible inhibitor that targets EGFR exon 20 mutations with unparalleled kinome selectivity.
-Preclinical studies revealed strong potency and tumor regressions driven by enozertinib across a broad range of atypical EGFR mutant models.
-In a phase I clinical trial of enozertinib in patients with advanced NSCLC bearing atypical mutations in EGFR, a patient with harboring an EGFR exon 20 insertion experienced sustained complete response of all systemic and brain metastases.
-Together, these findings identify enozertinib as a promising investigational inhibitor to meet the unmet need for brain-penetrant therapies for NSCLC with EGFR exon 20 insertions or other atypical mutations.
+Preclinical studies revealed strong potency and tumor regressions driven by enozertinib across a broad range of atypical EGFR-mutant models.
+In a phase I clinical trial of enozertinib in patients with advanced NSCLC bearing atypical mutations in EGFR, a patient harboring an EGFR exon 20 insertion experienced sustained complete response of all systemic and brain metastases.
+Together, these findings identify enozertinib as a promising investigational inhibitor to address the unmet need for brain-penetrant therapies in NSCLC with EGFR exon 20 insertions or other atypical mutations.
+Significance: Preclinical and initial phase I clinical data demonstrate the potency, kinome selectivity, efficacy, and brain penetration of enozertinib in NSCLC with EGFR exon 20 insertions and atypical mutations, warranting further clinical development.